telerik/kendo-ui-core/docs/controls/editors/combobox/how-to/prevent-form-post-on-enter.md

 ---
-title: Prevent POST on ENTER Key Press
+title: Prevent POST on Enter Key Press
-page_title: Prevent POST on ENTER Key Press | Kendo UI ComboBox Widget
+page_title: Prevent POST on Enter Key Press | Kendo UI ComboBox Widget
 description: "Learn how to prevent POST on pressing the `Enter` key in the Kendo UI ComboBox widget."
 slug: howto_prevent_post_onpressing_enter_combobox
 ---

-# Prevent POST on ENTER Key Press
+# Prevent POST on Enter Key Press

-The example below demonstrates how to prevent POST on ENTER key press.
+The example below demonstrates how to prevent POST on `Enter` key press.

 ###### Example